BraedenDiaz/Tour-of-Heroes-Angular-DotNet7/README.md

 # Tour-of-Heroes-Angular-DotNet7

-The goal of this project was to create an example of an implementation of a full-stack web application using Angular and .Net 7.
+The goal of this project was to create an example of an implementation of a full-stack web application using Angular and C# .Net 7.

 ## The Web Stack